About Glaston Centre

 In due course, the centre identified that not only was it supporting visitors but also resident pilgrims and responded by adapting its services accordingly.
 Over time, the faith and beliefs communities, plus the civic and secular communities began to recognise that this organisation was a valuable and much-needed link between the diverse individuals and organisations within the town.

-In 2010, due to rapidly growing expansion, Glaston Centre Ltd (GCL) was set up to take over the existing Association and to support the expansion of the project into other fields.
-A new office was set up at 8a Marketplace to handle the administrative and financial aspects of the company.
+In 2012, due to rapidly growing expansion, Glaston Centre Ltd (GCL) was set up to take over the existing Association and to support the expansion of the project into other fields.
+A new office was set up at 8a Market Place to handle the administrative and financial aspects of the company.
 This medieval office is part of the Glastonbury Experience complex of buildings, and offers space for our office work, meetings, gatherings, ceremonies and networking.

-The objects of GCL are to work with the energies and talented people of Glastonbury to provide Information, teaching and support for projects involved in aspects of contemporary spirituality.
+The objects of GCL are to work with the energies and talented people of Glastonbury to provide Information, teaching and support for projects involved in aspects of contemporary spirituality and community.

 In 2017, our Pilgrim Reception Team joined forces with Glastonbury Town Council and the Tourist Information Centre in a pioneering move to supply all the services required by residents and visitors to Glastonbury in a combined Glastonbury Information Centre.

 This is supplied by our volunteer Pilgrim Reception Team in the Glastonbury Information Centre at St Dunstan's House, Magdalene Street, Glastonbury, BA6 9EL

 We supply information via;